Campaign of the Month: October 2017

 George Smith encountered Veronica singing in his hotel’s nightclub after he recruited her childe Amaryllis to serve as a companion to John Harley Matheson in his exile.
 Veronica was skeptical of Matheson’s intentions and warned George that if “this comes back to bite her… I’ll come back to bite you.”
 She also observed his courtship of Becky Lynne and appeared to consider “involving” herself before purring that “I only pick fights where I’m evenly matched.”
 The Ventrue took her warning seriously but held his own against the harpy with a game of “two truths and a lie,” and briefly reminisced back to the two’s shared “night in Paris.”

-Veronica: “Blood runs from blood, George.
-If Matheson turns out to be no good… well, just remember where his flowed down.”
+GM: “Blood runs from blood.
+If Matheson turns out to be no good, just remember where his flowed down.”

 Veronica shared a subsequent phone call with George where he informed her of the anonymous attack attack upon Amaryllis during their drive to Matheson’s plantation.
 The harpy ended the call in a foul temper after declaring her intent to make someone suffer.